kevindwitama/dBackup/README.md

 # Features
 - Skip backups when no players are online (Server is backed up fully on startup)
 - Ignore worlds that have not been visited by players
-- Schedule backups using cron
+- Schedule backups using cron syntax

 # Credits
 Originally forked from eBackup by EspiDev: https://github.com/espidev/ebackup<br/>